sumeetkumar1709/AutomaticWebLogin/README.md

 # AutomaticWebLogin

-BIT sophos automatic login using selenium
+BIT sophos automatic login using selenium and PYQt5